Virginia Frazer Boyle

 Virginia Frazer Boyle (February 14, 1863 – December 13, 1938) was an American author of prose and poetry.
-Interested in the Confederacy, she wrote several novels and more than 100 poems that took up various aspects and presented inspirational and patriotic points of view.
-She served as the poet laureate of the United Confederate Veterans and the Confederate Southern Memorial Association.
+Interested in the Confederacy, she wrote several novels and more than 100 poems that took up various aspects and presented inspirational points of view reflecting loyalty to the Southern cause.
+She served as the poet laureate of the United Confederate Veterans and the Confederated Southern Memorial Association.
 She had innumerable stories and poems published in magazines.
 Boyle did extraordinary war work for the U.S. during World War I, receiving citations and medals for her service for Italy, and was made life member of two of the French Academies.